raojay7/raojay7.github.io/_pages/about.md

   - /about.html
 ---
 I am Jun Rao, a third-year Ph.D. candidate at the School of Computer Science and Technology, Harbin Institute of Technology (Shenzhen).
 I published several papers at top conferences and international journals, including ACL, EMNLP, SIGIR, MM, TMM, CIKM, and IPM.
+I have a **strong preference** for methods that are simple, intuitve and fun.
 My long-term research goal is to build socially intelligent embodied agents with the ability to perceive and engage in **multimodal** human communication.
-As steps towards this goal, his research focuses on
+As steps towards this goal, my research focuses on

 1) the fundamentals of **multimodal learning**, specifically the representation, translation, fusion, and alignment of heterogeneous data sources,